 The human body cannot produce vitamin C on its own.
 You’ll have to get it from external sources (e.g., diet or supplements).
-It’s important for you to do so because vitamin C helps your body absorb iron from the foods you eat – and helps store it for later use (e.g., to make hemoglobin in red blood cells).
+It’s important that you do because vitamin C helps your body absorb iron from the foods you eat – and helps store it for later use.

 Another reason you should be mindful of your vitamin C intake?
-Recent scientific evidence suggests that an increased vitamin C intake is associated with a reduced risk of various chronic diseases, including cardiovascular disease and cataracts.
-Its protective mechanism against diseases is thought to stem from its antioxidant capabilities.
+Its protective mechanism against the harmful effects of free radicals is thought to stem from its antioxidant capabilities.
 Thankfully, it appears that meeting your vitamin C needs is pretty easy, as long as you include a variety of fruits and vegetables in your diet.

-As mentioned earlier, adequate consumption of vitamin C helps prevent chronic diseases.
-That’s why it’s so crucial for you to keep a watchful eye on the level of vitamin C in your body.
-Luckily, vitamin C levels can be easily detected through the urine.
-That means you can easily monitor your vitamin C levels through urine samples.
+As mentioned earlier, adequate consumption of vitamin C helps you maintain your optimal wellness.
+That’s why it’s so crucial for you to keep an eye on the level of vitamin C in your body.
+Luckily, vitamin C levels can be easily detected through urine, so. you can easily monitor your vitamin C levels through urine samples.

-Excess vitamin C is rapidly excreted through the urine in individuals with healthy kidneys.
-Note that anywhere between 70% to 90% of dietary vitamin C (technical term: ascorbic acid) ends up being absorbed into the body.
+Excess vitamin C is rapidly excreted through the urine.
+Note that anywhere between 70-90% of dietary vitamin C (technical term: ascorbic acid) ends up being absorbed into the body.

 Metabolically unchanged ascorbate and its metabolites are excreted mainly through the urine.
-Therefore, an increase in vitamin C intake proportionally increases plasma concentrations, along with the rate of its excretion through the urine.
-Of the 100 mg of vitamin C ingested daily, an average of 25 mg is passed out of the body through urine.
-Thus, explaining why urinary vitamin C levels reflect the dietary intake of the vitamin.
-In other words: urinary vitamin C levels provide valuable insights into the body’s vitamin C balance.
+Therefore, an increase in vitamin C intake proportionally increases plasma concentrations, along with the rate of its excretion through urine.
+Of the 100 mg of vitamin C ingested daily, an average of 25 mg is passed out of the body through urine, which helps explain why urinary vitamin C levels are a reflection of your dietary intake, and why urinary vitamin C levels provide valuable insights into the body’s vitamin C balance.

-The body doesn’t store vitamin C. Instead, it excretes excess amounts of the vitamin through urine.
-Only a tiny reserve of vitamin C remains in the body.
-That’s why regular consumption of vitamin C is needed; it’ll help ensure optimal health (i.e., prevent the development of various health disorders).
+The body doesn’t store vitamin C. Instead, it excretes excess amounts through urine.
+Only a tiny reserve of vitamin C remains in the body, which is why you need to regularly consume vitamin C to ensure your well-being.

 Symptoms of severe vitamin C deficiency can take months to develop.
-Vitamin C deficiency symptoms include:
+Symptoms of vitamin C deficiency include:

 - Broken hair